Key Takeaways

 Binu Nair – Food Safety & Quality Director

-Much like a family recipe that’s passed down through generations, these nostalgic products allow consumers to share memories with friends and family and, thanks to these revivals, even create new ones.
+Much like a family recipe that’s passed down through generations, these nostalgic products allow consumers to share memories with friends and family.
+Thanks to these revivals, they can even create new ones.

-In reality, regardless of how great the product tastes, it’s not as much about the food as the experience that brings people together; sharing and talking about a taste from your childhood with others is what really can set that connection tone.
+In reality, regardless of how great the product tastes, it’s not as much about the food as the experience that brings people together.
+Furthermore, sharing and talking about a taste from your childhood with others is what really can set that connection tone.

-The social media aspect further amplifies this by allowing an uncountable number of people to reminisce in a collective experience while simultaneously signalling to developers which treats might be primed for a comeback.
+The social media aspect further amplifies this by allowing an uncountable number of people to reminisce in a collective experience.
+At the same time, it signals to developers which treats might be primed for a comeback.

 As generations like older Millennials start to enter the height of their purchasing power, it allows them to share these products and the memories they formed with their own children.
 Moreover, Gen Z consumers who may not have a nostalgic connection to these products get to experience these “retro” items as something completely fresh and new.